Areas of practice

 If you are a couple that's in relationship distress, I also help couples walk through difficulties in their relationship.
 Sometimes you need a third person to help you look outside of yourselves and see the changes that each of you need to make in order to achieve greater relationship satisfaction.

 My work is grounded in neuroscience and psychological research, and uses the person of the therapist to create a safe container to tap into and process dormant thoughts and feelings.
+I work from an attachment-based perspective to help individuals and couples understand their basic human needs, encounter a corrective attachment experience, understand the origins of anxiety, shame, relationship conflict and other life difficulties.

 - Relationship distress